python-trio/asyncclick/docs/testing.rst

 :meth:`CliRunner.invoke` method runs the command line script in isolation and captures the output as both bytes and binary data.

+Note that :meth:`CliRunner.invoke` is asynchronous.
+The :func:`runner` fixture, which most Click tests use, contains a synchronous :attr:`invoke` for your convenience.

 The return value is a :class:`Result` object, which has the captured output data, exit code, and optional exception attached.